<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Getting To The Waterfall

-The Sticky Waterfalls are surprising not popular with tourists, so you'll probably be surrounded by a few locals instead of swarms of foreigners.
-It's a great escape from the hustle and bustle of the city!
+If you go with a songthaew, make sure to arrange a ride back into town.
+The Sticky Falls are surprisingly not as well known to tourists, so you'll probably be surrounded by a few locals instead of swarms of foreigners.
+It's a great escape from the hustle and bustle of the city, but that also means you may not be able to just grab a taxi on your way out.

 ILP Thailand